Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Hurricanes vs. Devils NHL Playoffs Second Round Game 5: Odds, total, moneyline and other Vegas lines

-Game 5 of the NHL Playoffs Second Round on Thursday will see the Carolina Hurricanes and New Jersey Devils face off, starting at 7:00 PM ET on TNT, SportsNet, CBC, and TVAS.
-The Hurricanes are ahead in the series 3-1.
-The Hurricanes are favored (-135) against the Devils (+115).
+The Carolina Hurricanes host the New Jersey Devils in Game 5 of the NHL Playoffs Second Round on Thursday, May 11, with puck drop at 7:00 PM ET on TNT, SportsNet, CBC, and TVAS.
+The Hurricanes lead the series 3-1.
+Bookmakers favor the Hurricanes in this decisive matchup, assigning them -135 odds on the moneyline against the Devils (+115).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!